phetdam/xcp-revisited/README.rst

    make CONFIG=Release

-Other variables can be used, e.g. to enable AddressSanitizer_ and specify a different compiler, in this case Clang_, one can use
+To enable AddressSanitizer_ and specify a different compiler, in this case Clang_, one can use

 .. code:: bash